odoo/documentation/content/developer/howtos/rdtraining/B_acl_irrules.rst

 more specific: while an agent can interact with properties in general we may not want them to update or even see properties managed by one of their colleagues.

-Access *rules* provide that precision: they can grant or reject access to individual records:
+Record *rules* provide that precision: they can grant or reject access to individual records:

 .. code-block:: xml